kennethtiet/kennethtiet.github.io/_pages/about.md

 ## What do I do for fun?

-I like writing, reflecting, and breathing.
+I like writing, reflecting, journaling, meditating, and breathing.

-I like journaling and meditating.

-I also like sorting my thoughts.

 Good company, good food, and silence is pretty good too.

-This was in-part generated using ChatGPT.

-In my past, I rode bikes and swam a lot.
-I like and still like restoring [fountain pens](https://kennethtiet.github.io/pencollection/) but I haven't fixed anything in a while.

 Thanks for coming by my page.